History of Supreme court in Timeline

 1987: 1987 Philippine Constitution

-1993: Justice Court of the Republic introduced
+1993: Introduction of the Justice Court of the Republic

-1994: Creation of the Supreme Court of Appeal (SCA)
+1994: Supreme Court of Appeal Created

-1997: Transfer of sovereignty in Hong Kong
+1997: Transfer of Sovereignty in Hong Kong

 1999: Right of abode issue